tari-labs/tari-university/src/network-analysis/probabilistic-attack/byzantine_takeover_of_the_DAN.md

 ## Introduction

-This research aims to provide answers to questions posed about the workings of the Tari Digital Assets Network (DAN)
-environment: probabilistic attack vector with regard to the total nodes, compromised nodes, committee size and Byzantine Fault-tolerance (BFT) threshold.
+This investigation aims to provide answers to questions posed about the workings of the Tari Digital Assets Network (DAN) environment.
+It covers probabilistic attack vector with regard to the total nodes, compromised nodes, committee size and Byzantine Fault-tolerance (BFT) threshold.

-This investigation attempts to answer the following question:
+The investigation attempts to answer the following question:
 *What is the percentage chance of controlling the majority of nodes in a random sample with varying quantities of the total number of nodes, committee size, bad nodes and BFT threshold?*